iLert/docs/integrations/statushub.md

 ![](../.gitbook/assets/statushub-customization.png)

-* To trigger the Incident in iLert, just create an Incident from StatusHub Dashboard
+* To trigger the Incident in ilert, just create an Incident from StatusHub Dashboard

 ![](../.gitbook/assets/statushub-incident.png)

-* The Incident will be created in iLert automatically upon creating an Incident in StatusHub
+* The Incident will be created in ilert automatically upon creating an Incident in StatusHub